Who am I?

 2017: Sold Neurogadget for just around 10,000 USD (or less as we have some performance deals agreed) which I regret to this day.
 I did not realize the authoritative values of the site etc. Still, I have Blorge and TNHOnline (another strategic acquisition made in 2015).
 Managed to get the income as high as 10,000 USD per month for Blorge only to slow down as again, the content volume is lower than before (Had to pay the other personal expenses as well).

 2018: Sold Blorge for 16,500 USD just before I got married and later on sold TNHOnline for 5,000 USD and got to make the connection with the buyers for potential JVs etc. Started a company AAedia Sdn.
 Bhd. with two other partners.
 Acquired a digital media site, created a school management platform to pitch it to primary schools, etc. and also approaching clients for digital marketing.
 In my capacity, I sold other sites as well from Donklephant to Siusto.
 The online advertising-income is gradually slowing right until the end of the year.

-Nevertheless, my life has a new meaning with my daughter, Aurelia Nara.
+Nevertheless, my life has a new meaning with my newborn daughter, Aurelia Nara.

 2019: Started freelancing as well, developed a payment gateway for a travel company.
 Acted as consultant for an e-commerce company and led the negotiation to acquire the company’s .com brand four letter domain name and led the SEO eﬀorts.
 Managed AAedia’s digital media from the backend to the business side and even email communication with advertisers.
 I went to Malaysia Tech Week 2019 under the capacity of AAedia with my partner.
-I started my ﬁrst full-time job with Intrix Group as Senior Digital Marketer in August.
+I joined Intrix Group as Senior Digital Marketer in August.
 Managed their FB Ads, pages, web development, and SEO eﬀorts.

 Companies I work with